davuxcom/GTA-Pilot/README.md

 Ensure that Streaming Quality is set to **Very High**

-- Start the Xbox app, proceed to the LS RW3 start position
+- Start the Xbox app, proceed to the game start position
 - Keep the app in **fullscreen** mode
 - Start GTA Pilot
-- Set focus to the Xbox streaming window, and observe the view move down as it locks
+- Set focus to (click) the Xbox streaming window, and observe the view move down as it locks
 - Press **CAMERA** button on the controller to activate the flight plan, engage autopilot modes and begin the flight

 ## More information

 ### Autopilot Modes:
-- HDG SEL: Heading Select, turn to and hold a heading
+- **HDG SEL**: Heading Select, turn to and hold a heading
-- VS: Vertical speed, maintain a vertical speed ignoring other factors (i.e. airspeed)
+- **VS**: Vertical speed, hold a pitch
-- ALT HOLD: Climb or Descend and maintain and altitude
+- **ALT HOLD**: climb or descend and then maintain an altitude
-- LNAV: Internally uses HDG SEL to navigate to track the navigation line
+- **LNAV**: Lateral navigation, follow the magenta line
-- IAS: Maintain speed using thrust lever control
+- **IAS**: Hold speed using thrust